“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

 The game was pretty good.
 Not good competitively, but it was good to watch how great our team was.
 Our school was one of the magnet schools in our city.
-For those of you who might think that means our metal detectors at the doors, the ones we have to pass through each morning, pull all the guns and knives out of kids’ pockets and backpacks, it doesn’t.
+For those of you who might think that means our metal detectors at the doors, the ones we have to pass through each morning, that pull all the guns and knives out of kids’ pockets and backpacks, it doesn’t.
 It means our school has specialized and highly competent instruction in various programs, and kids wanting advanced classes and training in those areas are all eligible to come here, no matter what district they live in.
 As long as their grades are high enough.

 Since everyone is eligible, it means our school is pretty large.
 Large school, lots of kids, this all means there’s a better chance the football team will be good.
-On top of that, the administration hired one of these fireball coaches a couple years ago, one of those who always seemed to have a winning record.
+On top of that, the administration hired one of these firebrand coaches a couple years ago, one of those who always seemed to have a winning record.
 He was a good coach, which was why he won in the first place, but once people realized he was good, he began to attract the top talent in the city, kids who not only wanted to play for a winner, but kids who wanted to be noticed by college recruiters.
 So, we had a great team.

-It was fun watching them play, even though the scores of their games were frequently fairly lopsided.
+It was fun watching them play, even though the scores of their games were frequently lopsided.
 One thing about our coach, when it was apparent we were going to win, which happened pretty early in most games, he’d get the second and third string players into the games.
 A lot of people talked about how nice that was of him, not to run up the score, to let everyone play.
 I had a different slant on it, but didn’t argue with the other kids about it.
 Let them think what they wanted.
-I thought the coach was a little more devious than that.
+I thought the coach was a little more visionary than that.
 I thought he was crafty enough to realize if he played the second and third stringers a lot, what he was doing was preparing them for next year when they’d be the starters.
 Maybe that was part of the reason why he had such good records all the time.

 Sorry, got a little off track there.
 I was talking about the game.
 We had an all-state running back who the other team had no luck at all trying to contain.
-He was able to take the ball pretty much right down the field, 10 to 15 yards at a time, and by the end of the first quarter we were up 21 to squat.
+He was able to take the ball pretty much right down the field, 10 to 15 yards at a crack, and by the end of the first quarter we were up 21 to squat.

 This put the other team in the position of having to score quickly to have a chance, so they had to pass.
 Which meant throwing into our pass defense.
-We also had an all-state cornerback who’d transferred in this year, so that didn’t work real well for them either.
+We also had an all-state cornerback who’d transferred in this year, so that didn’t work out real well for them either.

 Both these all-state players were black.
 Our school was pretty white, though we did have a mix of white, black, Asian and Latino kids.
 The football team had a higher percentage of black kids than the school as a whole.
 I think a lot of good black football players came to our school because they felt they had a better chance of getting college football scholarships if they went here.
+They’d be noticed.

 When the game was over, we left the stands along with everyone else, slowly making our way to the cars.
-Dad had let me drive tonight.
+Dad had let me drive to the game.
 What I found special about that was, he knew we were going to the game and then Jackie’s party.
 He gave me the keys and told me to have a good time.
 Now, how many dads do that?
 How many are able to bite their tongues and not tell their sons not to drink?
 Not to take any drugs?
 Especially if they were giving them the car keys?
 But my dad didn’t say those things.
 We’d had the talk at the beginning.
 Now, he trusted me.
 And that trust was a big part of what made me never drink and drive.
 That trust was something I’d never abuse.
 Never.
 It meant too much to me.